 Creating your own store on Ebay and Amazon is a seriously easy way to sell your products.
 It’s simple, easy, doesn’t cost much and will give you complete control.
 If you’re not selling your merchandise here already, now’s the time to start.

 Having a physical presence at a gig or festival is a great way to get your name out there.
-It also lets you communicate directly with fans.
-Nothing says dedication more than hitting the stage and taking to the merch store after to sell products yourself.
+It also lets you communicate directly with your fanbase.
+Nothing says dedication more than hitting the stage and taking to the music merch store after to sell products yourself.

 We’ve already spoken about the importance of using Bandcamp for promoting your music.
 The platform also offers the opportunity to sell physical merchandise and digital music.

 There are plenty of sites out there which will help your create and manage an online e-commerce store.
-Companies like Music Glue allow your fans to buy music, merch, tickets and experiences with ease.
+Companies like Music Glue allows your fanbase to buy music, merch, tickets and experiences with ease.